[−][src]Struct linked_hash_set::LinkedHashSet

 If already present, moves a value to the end of the ordering.

-If the set did have this value present, true
+If the set did have this value present, true is returned.

-If the set did not have this value present, false
+If the set did not have this value present, false is returned.

-Similar to LinkedHashMap::get_refresh
+Similar to LinkedHashMap::get_refresh.

 Examples